-Location.
-New Zealand lies southeast of Australia between latitudes 34 degrees south and 47 degrees south.
+Location: New Zealand lies southeast of Australia between latitudes 34 degrees south and 47 degrees south.

-Area.
-New Zealand is 1600 kilometers north to south with an area of 268,000 sqr km.
+Area: New Zealand is 1600 kilometers from north to south with an area of 268,000 sqr km.
 It comprises two major islands: the North Island (115,000 sqr km) and the South Island (151,000 sqr km), and a number of small islands.

 According to Statistics New Zealand, the country's estimated population growth is one birth every 8 minutes and 13 seconds, one death every 16 minutes and 33 seconds, and a net migration gain of one New Zealand resident every 25 minutes and 49 seconds.

-Climate.
-New Zealand has what is known as a maritime climate, as opposed to the continental climate of larger land masses.
+Climate: New Zealand has what is known as a maritime climate, as opposed to the continental climate of larger landmasses.
 Climate and weather conditions in the seas around New Zealand can cause climatic volatility.
 Rain is more evenly distributed in the North Island than in the South.

-Rivers.
-The Waikato River in the North Island is the longest New Zealand river at 425km.
+Rivers: The Waikato River in the North Island is the longest New Zealand river at 425km.
 The longest navigable river is the Whanganui, also in the North Island.

-Flag.
-See New Zealand flag.
+Flag: See New Zealand flag image.

 Official languages: English, Maori.

-Government.
-New Zealand is a constitutional monarchy with the Queen of England as head of state.
+Government: New Zealand is a constitutional monarchy with the Queen of England as head of state.
 The New Zealand Parliament is a unicameral body without an Upper House.

-Travel Requirements.
-You need a valid passport to visit New Zealand but may not need a visa.
+Travel requirements: You need a valid passport to visit New Zealand but may not need a visa.

-Money.
-The monetary unit is the New Zealand dollar which is equal to 100 New Zealand cents.
+Money: The monetary unit is the New Zealand dollar, which is equal to 100 New Zealand cents.
 Currently, the New Zealand dollar has a lower value than the US dollar.
 Note that the exchange rate fluctuates.

-First inhabitants.
-New Zealand's first inhabitants are believed to be the Maori although it had also been hypothesized that the first Polynesians to inhabit what is now New Zealand arrived around 800 AD and were the Moriori, or moa hunters.
+First inhabitants: New Zealand's first inhabitants are believed to be the Maori although it has also been hypothesized that the first Polynesians to inhabit what is now New Zealand arrived around 800 AD and were the Moriori, or moa hunters.
 (The moa is a species of birds, now extinct, some of whom were as tall as three meters.)
 The hypothesis that the Moriori were the first to arrive in New Zealand appears to have been disproved by Maori oral history.
 The Moriori and the Maori belong to the same Polynesian race.

-European exploration.
-In 1642 Dutch explorer Abel van Tasman sailed up the west coast of the place he named Nieuw Zeeland, after the Netherlands province of Zeeland.
+European exploration: In 1642 Dutch explorer Abel van Tasman sailed up the west coast of the place he named Nieuw Zeeland, after the Netherlands province of Zeeland.

-Women's right to vote.
-New Zealand gave its women the right to vote in 1893, a quarter century before Britain or the US.
+Women's right to vote: New Zealand gave its women the right to vote in 1893, a quarter-century before Britain or the US.